balena-io/docs/pages/learn/develop/multicontainer.md

 ### Named volumes

-With multicontainer fleets, balena supports the use of named volumes, a feature that expands on the [persistent storage](runtime.md#persistent-storage) functionality used by older versions of balenaOS.
+Balena supports the use of named volumes, a feature that expands on the [persistent storage](runtime.md#persistent-storage) functionality used by older versions of balenaOS.
 Named volumes can be given arbitrary names and can be linked to a directory in one or more containers.
 As long as every release of the fleet includes a `docker-compose.yml` and the volume name does not change, the data in the volume will persist across updates.

 Use the `volumes` field of the service to link a directory in your container to your named volume.
 The named volume should also be specified at the top level of the `docker-compose.yml`: